 1.)
 Google Analytics

-Google Analytics is a web analytics service offered by Google.
+Google Analytics is the most common and widely used analytics service on the internet offered by Google.
 It tracks and gives report about the website traffic of a site.
-It is the most common and widely used analytics service on the internet.
 It is also now integrated with Google AdWords which enables users review their online campaigns.
 However, the only downside with Google Analytics right now is its inability to update real time, but sources say that a real-time version is now on beta-testing.

 2.)
 Open Site Explorer